 Trevor Courtis is an associate in our Bankruptcy and Restructuring and Litigation Groups in Toronto.
-His practice focuses on insolvency and restructuring litigation, distressed asset sales and complex commercial litigation.
+His practice focuses on corporate restructuring and insolvency matters and complex commercial litigation.

 - CannTrust Holdings: Acted for CannTrust, a licensed producer of cannabis, in its restructuring proceedings under the CCAA.